 7 Top Things To Do in the Canadian Rockies

-Planning a trip to Western Canada and the Canadian Rockies?
-Here are 7 must-do wonders of the Canadian Rockies, with our hints and tips to see them all!
+Want to get the most from a visit to Canada and the Canadian Rockies?
+There are so many things to do and experience in the Rockies and Jasper and Banff national parks, so here are our 7 must-do wonders of the Canadian Rockies – with our hints and tips to see them all.

 Experience the lakes

 Perhaps the most iconic images of the Canadian Rockies are the glacier fed turquoise blue lakes.
 Produced by what is known as ‘rock flour’, the super fine sediment from the friction of rocks under the glacier is washed into the rivers and lakes as the glacier melts, providing the iridescent milky blue and emerald colours.